 If you want to add extra flavor, I recommend frying some minced shallots until golden brown.
 Then, add the fried shallots as well as the oil to the salad and stir to mix.
 This adds crispiness and a subtle “fried” flavor, so specific to falafels.

 As with most salads, this pasta salad is best served the same day.
 If it dries out a bit in the refrigerator, add about 1/3 cup of water and a good pinch of salt and mix again to make it creamier.

-If you like falafels, you are going to love this deconstructed falafel pasta salad!
-It’s packed with fresh herbs, spices, and delicious!
+If you like falafels, you will love this deconstructed falafel pasta salad!
+It’s packed with fresh herbs and spices and is delicious!

 Let me know in the comments if you try this recipe!